ULCA-IN/bhashadaan-chatbot/README.md

 To access the bot, login to telegram in your device and simply go to: https://t.me/Bhashadaan_bot

+Alternatively, To access the bot directly from the Telegram app :

+1. Open telegram
+2. Click on the search icon at the top right.
+3. Type in **@Bhashadaan_bot** and click on the matching result
+4. click on **START**

 For further details regarding Bhashadaan, please refer to: https://bhashini.gov.in/bhashadaan/en/home

 ## **Usage**